comprna/humming/README.md

 ----------------------------

 Script to perform conversion between formats generally used to describe transcript annotations and/or mappings to a genome reference.
-Format supported so far are: GTF, GFF, BED12, PAF (under construction).
+Format supported so far are: GTF, GFF, BED12, PAF.

 Usage: